 The second submission is live!
 Checkout ICON’s work to use waste materials to support construction and empowerment in Cameroon!

 Wow!
-This submission from Inspire Africa in Nigeria has big plans for new job creation!
+This submission from Inspire Africa in Nigeria has an inspiring vision for new job creation!

 OGRE Skin Designs has big plans for Gigabot to protect those that serve!

 A large printer could for 3D Africa could really help their prosthetic projects scale!

 This all girls school has huge plans for exploring careers in STEAM!

 Hear how young women in Kenya would use Gigabot to explore a future in tech below!